Skip to content

 We’ve only survived through the goodness of our neighbours, funny texts from family, the joy of processed food, and a dazzling display of sunshine which has been keeping spirits on the positive side.
 (But mainly from the goodness of our neighbours.
 And painkillers.)

 I love all of this.
 I love living in a country with rich traditions.
 I love all of the food.
 I love the feathers in the trees.
 I really love all of it.
-That is until yesterday, WHEN I REALISED THAT THIS YEAR, WITH TSH OUT OF THE PICTURE AND THE ABSENCE OF MY BEAUTIFUL PARENT IN-LAWS WHO USUALLY DO EVERYTHING, YES EVERYTHING FOR EASTER, that I would be the one pulling it all together.
+That is until yesterday, WHEN I REALISED THAT THIS YEAR, WITH TSH OUT OF THE PICTURE AND THE ABSENCE OF MY BEAUTIFUL PARENTS-IN-LAW WHO USUALLY DO EVERYTHING, YES EVERYTHING FOR EASTER, I would be the one pulling it all together.

 I came to the realisation that TSH would not be able to plan, prep or execute any part of Easter 2018.
-He was still in bed and probably should have been in hospital.
+He was still in bed and probably should have been in the hospital.

 And it’s at this stage may I add, that I’m not the Head Chef of the household, I’m the Sous Chef.
-The Sous Chef should never be expected to create a three-day long event including the Swedish Easter Buffet, especially when she can’t even walk.
+The Sous Chef should never be expected to create a three-day long event, including the Swedish Easter buffet, especially when she can’t even walk.

 These are not our children, but they did look just as cute.

 Thus, it was at this time that I took the executive decision.
-TSH can’t stand up and I can’t really walk so Easter 2018 will be a much toned-down version of usual events.
+TSH can’t stand up, and I can’t really walk, so Easter 2018 will be a much toned-down version of usual events.
 The kids will not even notice as long as “The Rooster” shows up sometime over the next few days.
 Of course, it’s more TSH and I who love all the trimmings anyway.

 Our near future: I see lazy mornings, Netflix, pizza and hopefully no visits to the hospital.
 I’m pinning my hopes on TSH being well enough to enjoy something nice on Easter Sunday.
 And if that can happen, it will be the best Easter ever.
 I’ve missed him.